islet-project/islet/CHARTER.rst

-This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the Islet open source project, which has been established as Islet Project a Series of LF Projects, LLC (the "Project").
+This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the Islet open source project, which has been established as the Islet Project a Series of LF Projects, LLC (the "Project").
 LF Projects, LLC ("LF Projects") is a Delaware series limited liability company.
 All contributors (including committers, maintainers, and other technical positions) and other participants in the Project (collectively,